 Devon Sawa: Catching Up With 'Nikita's' Heavy Hitter

 Devon Sawa is kicking behind and taking names.
-As Owen Elliot, the former "cleaner" turned good guy on The CW's Nikita, he's putting bad guys and rogue agents in their place on a weekly basis.
+As Owen Elliot, the former "Guardian" turned good guy on The CW's Nikita, he's putting bad guys and rogue agents in their place on a weekly basis.
 Yesterday, he took time out from saving the day to chat with BFTV about what's ahead for his character.

 Devon first appeared in the season one episode "The Guardian," came back multiple times through season two, and now in season three, he's joined the regular cast.
 How does he feel about the promotion?
 "I'm so happy," he said.
 "I don't know if Owen was supposed to go on, but I was surprised and excited when I got told that I was going to be moving to Toronto," where Nikita films.